suffolklibraries/lgc/content/collections/events/family-friendly-tour-and-craft-workshop.md

     content:
       -
         type: text
-        text: 'Go beyond the displays of ''Women don''t do such things!'' exhibition with a 30-minute family friendly tour from our exhibition team.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: ' Suffolk women past and present who have led change in their communities, careers and countries throughout history.
-Open a window on the world to hear more moving and poignant stories of women worldwide. '
+        text: 'Go beyond the displays of ''Women don''t do such things!'' exhibition at The Hold with a 30 minute family friendly tour from our exhibition team.
+Suffolk women past and present who have led change in their communities, careers and countries throughout history.
+Open a window on the world to hear more moving and poignant stories of women worldwide.
+Then take part in a fun and engaging craft workshop to create a unique suffragette rosette and medal for women in your family or community who have inspired you.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Then take part in a fun and engaging craft workshop to create a unique suffragette rosette and medal for women in your family or community who have inspired you.'
   -
     type: heading
     attrs: